How Macroscopic Limits on Neutron Star Baryon Loss Yield Microscopic Limits on Non-Standard-Model Baryon Decay: Macroscopic Baryon Number Violation in Neutron Stars

 hold throughout the neutron star at all times, which can be equivalently written as a condition on the local number density of $\chi$: $n_{\chi}(r) \ll n(r)$.
 This means that $\chi$ has to decay or annihilate either back to the visible sector or to some other dark particles that can escape the neutron star.
 We assume that $\chi$ participates in self-annihilation to lighter dark particles that can escape the neutron star (see Sec.~\ref{sec:app:JMB:annihilation} for more details).

 We can express the condition $n_{\chi}(r)\ll n(r)$ in terms of the BNV rate, $\Gamma_{\rm BNV}$, and the annihilation cross section that is averaged over $\chi$ distribution, which we denote by $\langle \sigma v\rangle$.
 We note that the exact distribution of $\chi$ in the neutron star can in principle be found by solving the Boltzmann transport equation in the star, but this is not practical for our estimation purposes.
-We instead consider two scenarios for $\chi$: one in which the annihilation rate is much faster than the self-interactions which help establish a thermal equilibrium, and another in which self-interactions of $\chi$ are much faster than its annihilation rate.
+We instead consider two scenarios for $\chi$: one in which the annihilation rate is much faster than the self-interactions which help establish a thermal equilibrium, and another in which self-interactions of $\chi$ are much faster than its annihilation rate, and we present them in App.~\ref{app:dark_removal}.

-We first consider the scenario in which dark particles have a non-thermal distribution at the time of their annihilation.
-If we ignore the effects due to radial redistribution of $\chi$ after their production and prior to their annihilation, their number density ($n_{\chi}$) would approximately satisfy